Timothysit/mecp2/README.md

-The analysis here is divided into those based on `R` and those based on `matlab`, the main script to run for `R` is `main.Rmd`, the main script to run for `matlab` is `main.mat`, with the necessary functions stored inside `mat_functions`, therefore, add that to path.
-Both scripts will ask you to select a folder containing the `h5` and/or `.mat` files you want to analyse.
+The analysis here is divided into those based on `R` (mainly statistical analysis, but I did do some early spike analysis there) and those based on `matlab`, the main script to run for `R` is `main.Rmd` in the `R_analysis` folderl.
+I am still working on a main script for matlab analysis, but all the required functions can be found inside the `Matlab_Analysis` folder.
+The `R` script will ask you to select a folder containing the `h5` and/or `.mat` files you want to analyse.
+I have also performed some preliminary statistical analysis which you can find in the R notebook inside the `Statistical_Analysis` folder.

 ## Workflow for R analysis